Fivebalance Price Hits $0.0001 on Top Exchanges (FBN)

-Fivebalance (CURRENCY:FBN) traded 19.9% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on June 19th.
-One Fivebalance coin can currently be bought for $0.0001 or 0.00000000 BTC on popular cryptocurrency exchanges.
-Fivebalance has a total market cap of $108,913.84 and $1,452.00 worth of Fivebalance was traded on exchanges in the last day.
-Over the last seven days, Fivebalance has traded 8.4% higher against the U.S. dollar.
+Fivebalance (CURRENCY:FBN) traded down 6.6% against the dollar during the 1-day period ending at 13:00 PM Eastern on June 22nd.
+One Fivebalance coin can now be purchased for approximately $0.0001 or 0.00000000 BTC on exchanges.
+In the last seven days, Fivebalance has traded up 36.1% against the dollar.
+Fivebalance has a market capitalization of $147,996.95 and $3,795.00 worth of Fivebalance was traded on exchanges in the last 24 hours.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.